MaibornWolff/bridgekeeper/README.md

 You can use the entire python feature set and standard library in your script (so stuff like `import re` is possible).
 Using threads, accessing the filesystem or using the network (e.g. via sockets) should not be done and might be prohibited in the future.

-You can find a more useful example under [example/constraint.yaml](example/constraint.yaml) that denies deployments that use a docker image with a `latest` tag.
+You can find a more useful example under [example/policy.yaml](example/policy.yaml) that denies deployments that use a docker image with a `latest` tag.
 Try it out using the following steps:

-1. `kubectl apply -f example/constraint.yaml` to create the constraint
+1. `kubectl apply -f example/policy.yaml` to create the policy
 2. `kubectl apply -f example/deployment-error.yaml` will yield an error because the docker image is referenced using the `latest` tag
 3. `kubectl apply -f example/deployment-ok.yaml` will be accepted because the docker image tag uses a specific version

-Constraints are not namespaced and apply to the entire cluster unless `target.namespaces` or `target.excludedNamespaces` are used to filter namespaces.
+Policies are not namespaced and apply to the entire cluster unless `target.namespaces` or `target.excludedNamespaces` are used to filter namespaces.
 To completely exclude a namespace from bridgekeeper label it with `bridgekeeper/ignore`.
 If you use the helm chart to install bridgekeeper you can set the option `bridgekeeper.ignoreNamespaces` to a list of namespaces that should be labled and it will be done during initial install (by default it will label the `kube-*` namespaces).

 ### Mutations